thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

                   | QueryExpr
 ```

-A `predicate` is a `QueryExpr`, but shouldn be evaluated to a boolean.
+A `predicate` is a `QueryExpr`, but should be evaluated to a boolean.

 A `mapping`  is a `QueryExpr`, but shouldn't be evaluated to a nothing.